 31.4.
-SUPERVISOR'S REPORT
+SUPERVISOR'S REPORT39

 - 31.4.1.
 After having seen the examiners' reports (consisting of part A and B), the supervisor(s) of a master's thesis compile(s) (a) report(s) in order to provide the assessment panel, which has to assess the examiners' reports, with insight into the course of the process that culminated in the production of the thesis.
 Any aspect that could have implications for the final assessment of, and allocation of a mark for, the thesis could be included in the report. - 31.4.2.
-When the assessment panel determines the final mark for the thesis, one of the considerations is the supervisor's report. - 31.4.3.
+When the assessment panel determines the final mark for the thesis, one of the considerations is the supervisor's report.40 - 31.4.3.
 In the case of co-supervision, the supervisor and co-supervisor may compile and submit separate reports, but it is also sufficient to submit one joint supervisors' report. - 31.4.4.
 The supervisor's report(s) may be circulated by the assessment panel among the examiners. - 31.4.5.
-The Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.5.1.4 should be consulted for the content of such a report, which must be sent to the assessment panel.
+The Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.1.4 should be consulted for the content of such a report, which must be sent to the assessment panel.

-&lt;sup>36 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.5.1.4.
+39 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.1.4.

-&lt;sup>37 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.6.8.
+40 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.8.